-Only a couple of months after Catch the Bullet, prolific director Michael Feifer (A Soldier’s Revenge, Here Kills the Bride) is back with another Western, Last Shoot Out.
+Only a couple of months after Catch the Bullet, prolific director Michael Feifer (The Desperate Riders, Here Kills the Bride) is back with another Western, Last Shoot Out.
 You may remember that Catch the Bullet didn’t exactly impress me, can he deliver something more satisfying this time?

 Jocelyn Callahan’s (Skylar Witte, Top Gun: Maverick, 12 Pups of Christmas) marriage is off to a bad start.
 They haven’t even gotten to the honeymoon when she finds out that her husband Jody (Michael Welch, Twilight, Blood Craft) was responsible for her father’s murder.
 Horrified and worried for her own safety she steals a horse while he’s busy getting drunk, and rides off into the night.